now browsing by category

 Meanwhile, in an RV far far away, well, not that far… The Papa and Grandma were driving the 4 kids to an RV park in Morgan Hill, which is south of us, by maybe a couple of hours?
 Maybe 90 minutes.
 The idea was that they would skip over all of the morning traffic, and “save” hours of travel time.
 It worked OK.
 Read More

-Festive Tuna Salad
+Festive Tuna Salad Recipe

 Did I tell you we sent Kid Two to summer camp?
-Well, we did, and it worked out great.
+Well, we did, and it worked out so well.
 He had a blast, met new people, and even met someone who likes to do card tricks like him.
 He was thrilled.
 What has that got to do with Festive Tuna Salad?
 Well, it’s one of the meals I sent with him, and he really enjoyed it.

 For Vegan: Use a vegan, fish free tuna, such as this.
 However, if you’re avoiding soy, you may not be able to find a safe product.